JunlinHan/DCLGAN/README.md

 Or download it here: https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/.

+When you prepare the CityScape dataset, please use Pillow=5.0.0 to run prepare_dataset.py.
+(See [issue 7](https://github.com/JunlinHan/DCLGAN/issues/7) for details).

 ### Apply a pre-trained DCL model and evaluate
 We provide our pre-trained DCLGAN models for: